With Design Pickle, you can receive finished products in the following formats listed below.

 When should I use it?

-PDFs work well for both print and digital documents that feature stylized text-heavy layouts, like newsletters, brochures, slideshow presentations, and multi-page publications.
+PDFs work well for both print and digital documents that feature stylized text-heavy layouts, like newsletters, brochures, and multi-page publications.

 PDFs can also be used to save vector information.
 This is especially useful for logo files and other vector-based graphics like merchandise designs.

 Design Pickle’s designers use Adobe Creative Suite software to create your graphics.
 Specifically, we use Photoshop, Illustrator, and InDesign.
-Strictly speaking, you don’t need to know this part.
-But since you’re getting the source files for each completed project, maybe you’ve wondered why designers use certain software for certain designs.
+You don’t need to know this part if you don't use the Adobe software mentioned, but since you’re getting the source files for each completed project, maybe you’ve wondered why designers use certain software for certain designs.
 So let’s look into it.

 .PSD - Adobe Photoshop